-What does a corporate social responsibility manager do?
-Although that will depend on the size of the business as well as its precise nature, corporate social responsibility managers engage in activities such as:
+What does a CSR manager do?
+Although that will depend on the size of the business as well as its precise nature, this type of managerial role engages in activities such as:

 - Analyzing current trends and ways in which the company could contribute to society at large.